 Do you want to offer a rounded service but don’t have the time to deliver Principal Design duties?

 Are you unsure about what the duties of Principal Designer are and need help to fulfil them?

-CDM 15 introduced the role of Principal Designer, which partly replaces the previous CDM Co-ordinator duties.
-The Principal Designer is responsible for the planning, monitoring and co-ordination aspects of designing health and safety into a construction project.
+The CDM regulations (CDM 15) introduced the role of Principal Designer, which partly replaces the previous CDM Coordinator duties.
+The Principal Designer is responsible for the planning, monitoring and coordination aspects of designing health and safety into a construction project.
 This includes considerations of the principles of prevention for:

 Design | Construction | Handover | In use | Demolition

 The Principal Designer is stated as being “the individual or business in control of the Pre-construction phase” and will usually, but not always, be passed to the lead designer of the construction project during the early stages such as RIBA 0 – 2.

 It is common for Principal Designer duties to pass to the Design and Build Principal Contractor following award of the build contract.

 We have experience in delivering several projects throughout England and Wales:

 Commercial refurbishment project in Liverpool city centre for international food chain.